Jaehaerys II Targaryen

 A Dance with Dragons (mentioned)

-Jaehaerys II Targaryen was a King of the Seven Kingdoms and the sixteenth Targaryen to sit the Iron Throne.
+Jaehaerys II was king of the Seven Kingdoms and the sixteenth Targaryen to sit the Iron Throne.
 He was the second born son of King Aegon V Targaryen and Queen Betha Blackwood.
-Jaehaerys was the father of King Aerys II and the grandfather of Prince Rhaegar, Prince Viserys and Queen Daenerys.
+Jaehaerys was the father of Aerys II Targaryen and the grandfather of Prince Rhaegar, Prince Viserys and Queen Daenerys.

 Appearance and Character